chpladmin/chpl-api/PENDING_PENDING_RELEASE_NOTES.md

 ### Bugs Fixed
 * Do not show error for 2014 listings on upload or edit if they attest to g3, have ICS = true, and do not have any criteria marked as SED.
+* Fix issue with determining whether there is additional software associated with the certified product

 ---